bravin-onwonga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 8-James_Bond sets no permissions to the owner and the group and sets all permissions to the other users.

-File 9-John_Doe sets permissions as follows -rwxr-x-wx to the file hello
+File 9-John_Doe sets permissions as follows -rwxr-x-wx to the file hello.

+File 10-mirror_permissions set the mode of the file hello to be similar to that of file olleh.